gchure/phd/src/frontmatter/acknowledgements.md

 metal to coffee and bread baking) have helped pull me through tough parts of grad school and have taught me to savor the good.

+The final four years of graduate school have been the most satisfying, and not because my experiments started to work.
+In July of 2016, I met Barbara de Araujo Soares, a wonderful woman who two years later helped me slice into a wedding cake.
+Barb's unwavering love and support is why I have made it to where I am today.
+Without her wit, creativity, cheerfulness and honesty, I don't know how I would have survived the long hours, the cheering successes, and the crushing failures of scientific research.
+While we have had a blast of the past four years, I think I speak for both of us when I say "at\'{e} que enfim!"

 Stephen Jay Gould, one of my scientific heroes, once wrote "I am, somehow, less interested in the weight and convolutions of Einstein’s brain than in